nuccinc/distributed-computing/README.md

 ## Updates

+- Migrated from [https://github.com/phx/nucc](https://github.com/phx/nucc) to official NUCC account
+  -  Please submit an issue if you have any problems after the repository migrations
 - BSD documentation is back online.
 - Fixed logic causing Linux native installations to fail.
 - Fixed auto-installation for Docker on Kali Linux.